 As Bigfoot’s Community Relations Director (and fellow D-peep) Melissa Lee puts it: “It’s about making it as simple as possible, and ensuring that those who want it can get it.”

 When?
 Important clinical study work is expected to go through 2019.
-Bigfoot's hoping for approval and launch of its connected injected pen system in 2020, with its pump-version AID tech to follow -- all dependent of course on clinical studies, regulatory review, and product development all aligning.
-With Bigfoot becoming one of the first to earn FDA's expedited "breakthrough device designation" in late 2017, the hope is that their regulatory process can be trimmed down.
+Bigfoot’s hoping for approval and launch of its connected injected pen system in 2020, with its pump-version AID tech to follow — all dependent of course on clinical studies, regulatory review, and product development all aligning.
+With Bigfoot becoming one of the first to earn

 That means right now, the company has all the expenses involved with R&D and a quickly growing staff, but no revenue being generated.
 Their internal focus is on fundraising and product development and working with regulators on the models that will eventually be filed for review.
 We anxious members of the D-Community need to keep that in mind, because it takes a heck of a lot of time and money just to get a first-gen product before the FDA for consideration.